max-creates08/Bluetooth-Arm/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PaCDFoY7rtU?si=z1MUqAOEMWFFUH75" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Summary
-I added a back ultrasonic sensor to avoid collisions while moving backward.
-Furthermore, I added obstacle avoidance when the robot moves forward.
-Furthermore, another software feature I added is that the robot sends feedback via the Bluetooth terminal to let the user know what a given distance is around an object.
+I added a back ultrasonic sensor to avoid collisions while moving backward, ensuring safe maneuverability.
+Additionally, I incorporated obstacle avoidance when the robot moves forward, enhancing its autonomous navigation capabilities.
+To further improve user experience and control, the robot now sends feedback via the Bluetooth terminal, informing the user about the distance from nearby objects in real-time.

 ## Challenges

-To add obstacle avoidance, there was a challenge for how long the robot needed to rotate to move around an obstacle.
-I fixed this issue by adding more steps to ensure the robot's correct rotation.
+Integrating obstacle avoidance presented several challenges.
+One significant issue was determining the optimal rotation duration for the robot to successfully navigate around an obstacle without hitting it.
+To resolve this, I implemented additional steps in the robot's movement algorithm, which ensured accurate and efficient rotation.
+This adjustment helped the robot maintain a clear path and avoid obstacles effectively, enhancing its overall functionality and reliability.

 ## Code
 ```c++